Finding oil and gas

 Drilling a petroleum exploration well

-Activity: Exploration drilling for oil and gas can be approximately four kilometres deep, into layers of rock.
-If the exploration program finds a petroleum resource, testing is needed to determine the quality and amount of oil and/or gas in the well.
+Activity: Exploration drilling for oil and gas can be approximately four kilometres deep into layers of rock.
+If the exploration program finds a petroleum resource, testing for the quality and amount of oil and/or gas in the well is required.
 Test results will help the company decide whether the discovery has any commercial potential.

-Impacts: A drilling site covers an area about the size of a football oval and can take several months to drill.
+Impacts: Drilling for exploration can take several months and can extend as wide as 155m and as long as 185m.
 Petroleum wells are designed and constructed according to strict safety, engineering and environmental standards, which are checked by the department.
-When drilling is finished, the well is made safe and the area rehabilitated.
-If the well is to be used later a two metre high well-head structure known as a ‘Christmas tree’ will be erected to allow for controlled production.
+When drilling is finished, the well is made safe and the area is rehabilitated.
+If the well is to be used later, a two-metre-high well-head structure known as a ‘Christmas tree’ will be erected to allow for controlled production.

 Discovery of petroleum

-When a discovery is made, the petroleum company needs to establish how best to develop the resource.
+When resources are discovered, the petroleum company needs to establish the most efficient course of resource development.
 The company is required to make a ‘declaration of location’ to the department before applying for a production license.
 Further exploration is permitted in the permit area.
 The production licence application requires comprehensive assessment before commercial operations can be approved.

 Rehabilitation

-Most land disturbed by petroleum operations is rehabilitated once exploration work is finished.
-The structures are removed and the land is replanted with native vegetation.
+Most land disturbed by petroleum operations is rehabilitated once exploration work has concluded.
+The structures are removed, and the land is replanted with native vegetation.
 The only exceptions are drill sites which might be used in future production.
 These are kept and maintained until production starts.

 Key facts